desk with documents

 • A popular defense is asserting that the prosecution failed to prove impairment beyond a reasonable doubt.
 Unlike alcohol DUIs, where a 0.08% BAC establishes a presumption of impairment, marijuana DUIs rely on a combination of driving behavior, officer observations, FSTs, and blood tests.
 If evidence is weak, your defense attorneys can argue that you were not impaired.
 This is particularly effective for legal marijuana users who may have trace THC in their system from prior use.
 Your defense attorneys may also highlight procedural errors, such as delays in blood testing that affect THC accuracy, or challenge the officer’s failure to rule out other causes of observed behavior, like fatigue or prescription medication.

-A skilled marijuana DUI lawyer in Virginia may use any of these defenses to argue that you aren’t guilty of this serious crime.
+A skilled Fairfax marijuana DUI lawyer may use any of these defenses to argue that you aren’t guilty of this serious crime.

 Penalties and Long-Term Consequences of a Marijuana DUI Conviction